laurencedawson/sync-for-reddit/README.md

 	- Need to set the target ID for messaging header
 	- Messaging padding at top too large

-### Chips
-	- Hook up "Top growing"

 ### Slides
 	- Hook up comment slides
-	- Selftext preview text size (seems to be different in the list than comments)

 ### Cards
 	- Hook up the new inline video player for cards
 	- Add the new pinned posts header

-### Settings
-	- Update the toolbar colour

 ### Posts
 	- Update post adapter to use the UI mode
 	- Optimise the post adapter
-	- Update icon in CasualActivity to be "up"

 ### Basics
 	- Hook up messaging
 	- Hook up moderator
-	- Hook up profiles

 ### New toolbar
 	- Add droop down to the small toolbar